justinmeiners/efficient-programming-with-components/15_merge_inplace.md

 ## Merging adjacent lists

 We got into all of this because we were thinking about merge.
-We already learned to merge linked list.
+We already learned to merge linked list (chapter 12).
 I introduced this thing called `goto`.
 Today I'm going to teach you some other bad programming practices because it's always pleasant to introduce techniques which are known to be bad in general when